Finkie0-0/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the 10 newest files in the current directory
+Display lines containing the pattern “root” and 3 lines after them in the file